dokku/dokku/docs/nginx.md

 }
 ```

 The above is a sample, http configuration that adds an `X-Served-By` header to requests.
-The template is manually uploaded this template file and **must** it owned by `dokku:dokku`.

 ## Customizing hostnames